 Yes.
-Of course you can.
+Of course, you can.
 Ireland is one of the most modern countries in the world with Visa and Mastercard being used widely.
 Most places will also take American Express, so there is no need to take out wads of euros before departing.

-It is always wise to change a few euro before you travel, but there are other cards and apps that allow you to convert currency on the fly as and when you need it.
+It is always wise to change a few euros before you travel, but there are other cards and apps that allow you to convert currency on the fly as and when you need it.
 Revolut is especially useful for this, as you get the best, real-time exchange rates and you can send money over from your bank card with a cell phone app completely free of charge.

 Does Ireland have the Pound or the Euro?

-So, on the island of Ireland we have two distinct countries.
+So, on the island of Ireland, we have two distinct countries.
 Northern Ireland and the Republic of Ireland.
 The republic uses the euro while Northern Ireland uses the pound sterling.

-If you choose one of our Irish tours that visits Belfast, Derry or anywhere north of the border, make sure to have some pounds sterling with you.
+If you choose one of our Irish tours that visit Belfast, Derry or anywhere north of the border, make sure to have some pounds sterling with you.
 And don’t worry – when it comes to cash or card the same rules apply both north and south of the border.
 Two of our tours that visit Northern Ireland:

 How Much do you Tip in Ireland?

 Sometimes it is believed that tipping is not a cultural thing in Ireland.
-Recently, however, tipping has been embraced and embedded into the society.
+Recently, however, tipping has been embraced and embedded into society.
 There are a few rules though…

 Food – Tipping 10-15% is the norm.
 It is at your discretion, however, as there are no real guidelines as to what to tip.
 Unlike the States, servers do make a minimum wage, so the tipping culture is not as generous (or as necessary) as in the states – although a generous tip is always appreciated.